awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 #### AWS CLI<a name="USER_ReadRepl.XRgn.CLI"></a>

- To create a read replica from a source MySQL, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command\.
+ To create a read replica from a source MySQL, Microsoft SQL Server, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command\.
 In this case, you use [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) from the AWS Region where you want the read replica \(destination Region\) and specify the Amazon Resource Name \(ARN\) for the source DB instance\.
 An ARN uniquely identifies a resource created in Amazon Web Services\.

 For example, if your source DB instance is in the US East \(N\.
 Virginia\) Region, the ARN looks similar to this example: